-Ken Starr Backs Move to Drop Charges Against Ex-Trump Adviser Flynn
+Ken Starr Backs Move to Drop Charge Against Ex-Trump Adviser Flynn

 Among other amicus curiae briefs that the case has incurred is one last week from 16 former Watergate prosecutors who bemoaned the government’s failure to address the possibility that the dropping the case might be seen as political.
 A group of red states offered a competing view the same day that Sullivan has acted unconstitutionally.

+Starr helped convicted sex offender Jeffrey Epstein secure a lenient sentence last year before going on to serve as defense counsel to President Donald Trump in the Senate impeachment trial.
+Decades prior, the attorney played a pivotal role in impeachment history when he headed the investigation that led to the impeachment of President Bill Clinton.

-Starr and his co-filers argue now that Judge Sullivan has overlooked what they called exculpatory information found by U.S. Attorney Jeffrey Jensen, whom Attorney General William Barr tapped to investigate the prosecution.
+Along with his co-filers, Starr now argues that Judge Sullivan has overlooked what they called exculpatory information found by U.S. Attorney Jeffrey Jensen, whom Attorney General William Barr tapped to investigate the prosecution.

 The records reveal an unnamed official debating whether to show Flynn evidence against him during a 2017 interview with the FBI where Flynn ultimately lied about his conversations with Russian ambassador Sergey Kislyak on U.S. sanctions imposed by the Obama White House over election interference.